Network Evolution Based on Centrality: Results

 The dynamic evolution of the network can be written in terms of its degree distribution $P(k; t)=n(d,t)/N$, where $k=d/N$ denotes the normalized degree.
 For a finite population, the minimum increment possible in degree is $\delta k = 1/N$.
 At leading order in $\delta k$, the dynamic evolution corresponding to Eq. (\ref{eq:disc:intermediate}) is given by

 with the additional boundary condition $P (1,t)={\mathcal{O}(\delta k^2)}$ and an initial condition $P(k,0) = \delta(k)$.

 When the terms of order $\delta k$ can be neglected, Eq.~(\ref{eq:cont:intermediate:full}) becomes a usual drift equation whose stationary solution is either a complete network for $\alpha>1/2$ (when the link decay is low), or empty for $\alpha<1/2$.
+The reason for this lays in the change of sign in the drift coefficient in such equation.
+Thus, there is a discontinuous phase transition in terms of the network density as a function of the decay rate $\alpha$.
 If $\alpha$ is small (and the link decay is high), the network rapidly converges to a hierarchical structure, where only a few nodes immediately become central, and they remain in this central position during the network evolution.
 In this case it is the competition driven dynamics for centrality which leads to the spontaneous emergence of hubs \citep{anghel04:_compet_driven_networ_dynam}.

 There exists a first order phase transition in the network density that gives rise to nontrivial effects around the critical point $\alpha = 1/2$.
 If $ | 1 - 2 \alpha | / \delta k \sim {\mathcal O}(1)$, then the diffusion term in Eq.~(\ref{eq:cont:intermediate:full}) is not negligible anymore.
 Time scales must be rescaled to $\tau \equiv t \, \delta k$, and we get the Fokker-Planck equations